Lessons from pendulums: A design comparison of three lab activities: Three Versions of the Pendulum Labs

 The second week begins with a short activity on comparing data sets quantitatively, which first asks lab groups to invent a way to distinguish example measurements and then summarizes some key points using real-life examples connected to the interests of the instructor (e.g., when Scherr teaches lab, she discusses datasets around classroom achievement in different instructional conditions).
 The invention activity primes students to notice and attend to particular quantities when interpreting and comparing data.
-Furthermore, as both an in-class, small group discussion activity and as part of their homework, students are asked “What are two data sets for which knowing whether they are the same or not would make a difference to your life or your community?”
+Furthermore, both as an in-class, small group discussion and as part of their homework, students are asked “What are two data sets for which knowing whether they are the same or not would make a difference to your life or your community?”
 This reflection question aims to highlight the utility and meaningfulness of the data interpretation practices they will be engaging in during the second (and third) lab sessions.

 Following the mini-lecture and invention activity, the bulk of the experimental activity for the second lab revolves around reducing uncertainty.
 The students are tasked with using their data and experience to iteratively refine their experimental approach.
 The in-lab instructions direct students’ attention and activity towards certain concepts, such as measuring consecutive periods and collaborating with other groups, while also requiring explanations and interpretations of this work.

 Additionally, the goal of reducing uncertainty provides a way to show students that \textit{their activity} is consequential and important in this learning environment: at the end of the first week, students are asked to brainstorm ideas about how to reduce experimental uncertainty in measuring pendulum periods and then in the second week they are told to pick one of those methods to implement.
 Many students do not seem to expect that their answers could inform their activity in the lab: they often list unhelpful options such as "eliminate human error" or "reduce air resistance."
-The follow up in the second week provides another opportunity to shift students’ expectations about how lab works: this is a place where their ideas are consequential.
+The follow up in the second week provides another opportunity for their coming to see lab as a place where their ideas are consequential.